 · Give it to the manager

-· Leave at cashier counter (it is common to see tip jars at cashier counters in Vietnamese coffee shop)
+· Leave at the cashier counter (it is common to see tip jars at cashier counters in Vietnamese coffee shops)

-The change: some taxi drivers, hotel staff, waiters/waitress and tour guides may ask you for a tip.
+The change: some taxi drivers, hotel staff, waiters/waitresses, and tour guides may ask you for a tip.
 For example, taxi drivers will keep the change in taxi fare.
-State clear to them if you don’t feel they deserve it and don’t want to tip them.
-From professional service providers, the staff is trained not to ask for the tip as it could make you uncomfortable, and you should only tip when you receive a good service.
+State clearly to them if you don’t feel they deserve it and don’t want to tip them.
+From professional service providers, the staff is trained not to ask for a tip as it could make you uncomfortable, and you should only tip when you receive good service.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 In Vietnam, people call tip “tien tip”, or “ tien bo/boa” in the South.
-The first has the origin from “tip” in English – money rewarding good service, and the later has the origin from “pourboire” in French – means “money for drinking”.
+The first has the origin in “tip” in English – money rewarding good service, and the latter has the origin in “pourboire” in French – which means “money for drinking”.
 This could be a guideline to how much you should pay for a service; you give a gratuity for people who deserve it the amount that allows them to be able to get “drinks”, depending on where they might get their “drink”.

 You can use the price of some commodities in Vietnam to know what your money is worth (in big cities).

 VND 10,000 - a bottle of water or carbonated drinks

 VND 20,000 - banh mi, a can of beer, coconut juice, coconut jelly, coffee, or street foods standard

 VND 50,000 - a bowl of pho, broken rice, anything for standard breakfast and lunch, some gas money

 VND 100,000 - movie ticket